fivesixty/notepages/README.md

 The client editor uses the [Ace][8] editor by Mozilla/Ajax.org with a custom MarkdownMode.
 Icons used are from the [Retina Display Icon Set](http://blog.twg.ca/2010/11/retina-display-icon-set/).

-The server is expected to be run behind a webserver proxy (such as nginx), and for requests into the assets directory are served by the front end.

 The database configuration is trivial and at the top of the `server.js` file.
-Running `node server.js` will start the server listening on port 8080.
+Running `node server.js` will start the server listening on port 8080 or 8888 depending on what I pushed last.

   [1]: http://nodejs.org
   [2]: http://www.mongodb.org/